dhawkinson/FSJSProject03/readme.md

 <strong>2.
 Set focus on the first text field</strong>

-    When the page loads, give focus to the first text field
+    When the page loads, give focus to the first text field ( name field)

 <strong>3.
 Job Role section of the form.
 Reveal a text field when the "Other" option is selected from the "Job Role" drop down menu</strong>
     Make sure you add an text input field.